 The CAI is a living program that has been continually strengthened and improved.
-The latest improvement - the adoption of category-specific uniform nutrition criteria - was announced in October 2014.
-In order to continue to be advertised to children under 12, products must meet the new criteria by December 31, 2015.
+The latest improvement - the adoption of uniform category-specific nutrition criteria - was announced in late 2014.
+In order to continue to be advertised to children under 12, products were required to meet the new criteria by December 31, 2015.
+By 2016, several products had been reformulated and new products had been developed.

-&lt;sup>1 Throughout this report the terms "better-for-you" and "healthy dietary choices" are used interchangeably.
+$^{\rm 1}\,$ In this Report, the terms "better-for-you" and "healthier dietary choices" are used interchangeably.

-&lt;sup>2 In this report, the phrase "child-directed advertising" is used interchangeably with the phrase "advertising directed primarily to children under 12".
+&lt;sup>2 In this Report, the phrase "child-directed advertising" is used interchangeably with the phrase "advertising directed primarily to children under 12."